zippiehq/plasma-client/README.md

 **Note**:
 You **must** keep `plasma-client` running in order to send an receive transactions using `plasma-cli`.
 Make sure not to close the terminal that's running `plasma-client` during this tutorial.
-If you haven't already, open up a new terminal window so that you can start sending transactions.
+Open up a new terminal window before you keep going.

-Once you’ve got the node running, it’s time to make your first transaction!
+Once you’ve got the client running, it’s time to make your first transaction!
 Before you can send money on the plasma chain, you’ll need to deposit money into the plasma chain smart contract.
 Basically this just means that you’re sending some funds from your Ethereum wallet to the plasma chain smart contract’s address.

 #### Creating an Account
 You can use the command line interface to send funds over to the plasma chain.
 If you've never used `plasma-client` before, you're going to need to create your first account.
 Here's the command for doing that:

 ```
 plasma-cli createaccount